25 Sep 2015

 Maven

-Basically, you need to exclude from your pom.xml the dependency tospring-boot-starter-logging
+Basically, you need to exclude from your pom.xml the dependency tospring-boot-starter-logging and add instead

 <dependency>